Postgraduate Certificate in Historical Studies

 Unit 2: European Court Patronage c.1400

 The second unit explores cultural patronage in late medieval Europe and examines the diverse courtly responses to shared concerns and experiences, including the promotion of power and status; the relationship between piety and power; and the impact of dominant cultures.
-It introduces comparative approaches to history, the critical analysis of visual sources and the methodological issues surrounding the interpretation of material culture and the translation of written sources.
-Students compare the courts of Richard II of England, Philip the Bold and John the Fearless of Burgundy, Charles V and Charles VI of France, and Giangaleazzo Visconti of Milan.
+It introduces comparative approaches to history, the critical analysis of visual and narrative sources and the methodological issues surrounding the interpretation of material and literary culture and the translation of written sources.
+You will compare the courts of England, France, Burgundy, and Naples.

 Unit 3: Religious Reformations and Movements